 - 1. Target Definition here is where the optimization target is defined.
-In this case the target is to maximize the mean of cell E11. - 2.
-Analysis Type here is where you can specify whether or not to run an efficient frontier optimization.
+In this case the target is to minimize the mean of cell Q17. - Analysis Type here is where you can specify whether or not to run an efficient frontier optimization.
 In addition to changing this setting, to run an efficient frontier analysis you must also declare a constraint as an efficient frontier constraint and specify a range of values corresponding to different versions of the constraint. - 3.
 Adjustable Cell Ranges here is where the list of adjustable cells is declared.
-Many models, like this one, will have a single entry in this table although you can have as many as you need. - 4.
+Many models will have a single entry in this table although you can have as many as you need, as demonstrated in this model. - 4.
 Solving Method this shows you that everything listed is using the Recipe solving method.
-Any cells you add will always use this method unless you choose to change it via the Group menu. - 5.
-Adjustable Cells Row here there is a range of four cells in the block F6:F9 that are the adjustable values in the model.
-They have minimum and maximum allowed values specified in the ranges G6:G9 and H6:H9, respectively. - 6.
-Constraints there is an additional constraint (really a pair of constraints for cells K11 and L11) defined here.
+Any cells you add will always use this method unless you choose to change it via the Advanced menu to the right of the Adjustable Cell Ranges table. - 5.
+Adjustable Cells Row here there is a range of six cells in the block C14:H14 that are the adjustable values in the model.
+They have minimum and maximum allowed values specified as the static value of 0 (zero) and the range C18:H18, respectively. - 6.
+Constraints there are additional constraints defined here.

 For the constraint, more information can be specified by clicking on the Edit button to bring up the Constraint Settings dialog.
-For this particular constraint, that dialog looks like this:
+For the first constraint, that dialog looks like this: